FastAsChuff/Beal-Conjecture-Counterexample-Search/README.md

 # Beal-Conjecture-Counterexample-Search

 There is a currently unproven conjecture in number theory known as the 'Beal Conjecture'.
-It is a generalisation of Format's Last Theorem and can be stated as follows.
-There are no integer solutions to the equation
+It is a generalisation of Fermat's Last Theorem and can be stated as follows.
+There are no positive integer solutions to the equation

 x^a + y^b = z^c